MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/manage-data-spillage-incidents.md

 1. Go to [https://protection.office.com](https://protection.office.com).

-2. Sign in to Office 365 using an account that is a member of the Data Investigator role group.
+2. Sign in using an account that is a member of the Data Investigator role group.

 3. In the security and compliance center, click **Data Investigations**.